iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 this translates to: _if $C$ is a constant random variable, then its norm $\norm{C}_2$ doesn't depend on any $p_i$._
-Moreover, for the sake of consistency, let's also require norm of a constant random variable to be precisely the value that it always returns.
+Moreover, for the sake of consistency, let's also require the norm of a constant random variable to be precisely the value that it always returns.
 In math symbols: If for all $\omega$, $C(\omega) = c$ then $\norm{C}_2 = c$.
 Now let's use this new property to determine the inner product values.